Share via

 Note

-After you restart the computer, a warning might appear that services or drivers could not be started.
-Continue with the next procedure.
+After restarting, you might see a warning that some services or drivers couldn't be started.
+You can safely continue with the next procedure.

-As mentioned at the beginning of this topic, moving accounts is when you're most likely to encounter difficulties, particularly if you haven't carefully planned for user migration.
-The TFSConfig Identities command cannot migrate any account to an account that already exists in Azure DevOps Server.
+Migrating accounts is often the most challenging part of changing environments, especially if you didn't plan your user migration carefully.
+The TFSConfig Identities command cannot migrate an account to a target account that already exists in Azure DevOps Server.

-If account names are the same in both domains, and the only difference is the domain name, then you can use the batch mode of TFSConfig Identities to change all the identities at once.
-Otherwise you must change identities individually and specify a different target account name, as detailed below.
+If the account names are identical in both domains (with only the domain name differing), you can use the batch mode of TFSConfig Identities to update all identities at once.
+If account names differ between environments, you must update each identity individually and specify the new target account name, as described below.

-1. On the application-tier server for Azure DevOps, open a Command Prompt window with administrative permissions, navigate to %ProgramFiles%\Microsoft Visual Studio 12.0 Team Foundation Server\Tools, and run the following command to change the service IDs (SIDs) for the service account to the new domain:
+1. On the application-tier server for Azure DevOps, open a Command Prompt window with administrative permissions.
+Navigate to %ProgramFiles%\Microsoft Visual Studio 12.0 Team Foundation Server\Tools, and run the following command to update the service account's SID to the new domain:

 TFSConfig identities /change /fromdomain:OldComputerorDomainName /todomain:NewDomainName /account:OldTFSServiceAccount /toaccount:NewTFSServiceAccount